The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 The luscious, emerald-colored cenote is one of the best Cenotes on the Riviera Maya.
 It’s also one of the lesser visited, meaning there’s a good chance you’ll have the whole place to yourself!
 ‘Verde Lucero’ translates from Spanish as ‘green star’ but for this cenote, it also means ‘bright green.’

+If you are searching for the best cenotes Puerto Morelos has on offer then this cenote is a strong contender!
 This open cenote is set amongst a built-up jungle setting with lots of shady areas to escape the sun.
 It comes complete with picnic tables, paddle boards, a diving platform, and even a zip-line that, once you’ve paid the entry fee, is free to use!
 This is a great cenote for family fun and snorkeling.

 Verde Lucero Cenote is also incredibly beautiful because of the lilypads lining the shallow parts areas.
 They are a lot of fun to take photos with as you weave around them, towards the rope that hangs across the water for a rest.